shingo-git/mysite/README.md

 # mysite
-This is my first repository
+This is my awesome repo